 - Who has established themselves as an expert in your field with the requisite ability to evaluate your study’s claims, evidence, analyses, and significance?

-Remember that if you believe that your book contributes meaningfully to several scholarly disciplines, you will need to have at least one (ideally 2-3) reviewer(s) from each discipline who can make the statements outlined above.
+Remember that if you believe that your book contributes meaningfully to several scholarly disciplines, you will need to list at least one (ideally 2-3) reviewer(s) from each discipline.

 Do not list:

-- Anyone who gave you extended, substantive feedback on your book or its chapters.
+- Anyone who gave you extended, substantive feedback on your book or multiple chapters or proposal drafts

 - Colleagues at your current institution